Bibliographies of J.L. Carr and Edmund Blampied, plus bookplates and engravings by Stephen Gooden and others.

 ► A page on Betty Trask, an author whose 55 novels have been forgotten, but a Prize carries on her name.

-► Things you can download or watch, starting with 3 minutes of church bells.
+► Things you can listen to, download or watch, starting with a nightingale's song.

 Why?

 Nothing on this site is done for personal gain.
-It's just been fun to try to teach myself how to construct web pages; to have at my hand basic bibliographies or catalogues of things that I collect; and to be able to share with others my collections and obscure interests.
+It's just been fun to try to teach myself how to construct web pages; to have at hand basic, searchable bibliographies or catalogues of things that I collect (because I forget); and to be able to share with others my collections and obscure interests.
 A web site allows me to update the text and order of books or prints easily, whenever I get new information or find new things, and to show images of the items, which may be helpful to collectors.
 My printed bibliography of Edmund Blampied (2010) was out of date as soon as I found another dust jacket that he had designed.
-I have now found ten more, so about one a year; there may be more.
+I have now found ten more and there may be others.
 I can easily add new items as I find them.

 Search engines and this web site